 Cons

-Internal dimensions may be tight on some anchors and racks
+Internal dimensions will still feel tight on some awkward anchors

 Specifications